Metropolitan Transport Corporation (Chennai): Depots

 The Metropolitan Transport Corporation had 33 depots in 2020, each with an average parking capacity of 200 buses.
-Besant nagar depot became defunct in 2020 and was merged with Adyar.
+Besant Nagar and M.K.B Nagar depots became defunct in 2020 and was merged with Adyar and Vyasarpadi respectively.
 This number has fallen to 31 in 2022.
+In 2023, a new Kilambakkam depot was opened as part of the Kilambakkam Bus Terminus.
+It is planned that there will be an inaugration of Anna Nagar East depot and Semmencheri depot in June-July 2025, bringing the number of active depots to 32.

-The 33 depots of the Metropolitan Transport Corporation (as of 2020) are listed below:
+The 36 depots of the Metropolitan Transport Corporation (as of 2025) are listed below: